 - Banned Weapons the sub-fund will not invest in companies HSBC considers to be involved in the development, production, use, maintenance, offering for sale, distribution, import or export, storage or transportation of Banned Weapons. - Controversial Weapons the sub-fund will not invest in companies HSBC considers to be involved in the production of controversial weapons or their key components.
-Controversial weapons include but are not limited to anti-personnel mines, depleted uranium weapons and white phosphorous when used for military purposes. - Thermal Coal (Expanders) the sub-fund will not participation in initial public offerings ("IPOs") or primary fixed income financing by companies HSBC considers to be engaged in the expansion of thermal coal production. - Thermal Coal (Revenue threshold) the sub-fund will not invest in companies HSBC considers to have more than 10% revenue generated from thermal coal power generation or extraction and which, in the opinion of HSBC, do not have a credible transition plan. - Tobacco the sub-fund will not invest in companies HSBC considers to be directly involved in the production of tobacco. - UNGC the sub-fund will not invest in companies that HSBC considers to be non-compliant with United Nations Global Compact (UNGC) Principles.
-Where instances of potential violations of UNGC principles are identified, companies may be subject to proprietary ESG due diligence checks to determine their suitability for inclusion in a sub-fund's portfolio.
+Controversial weapons include but are not limited to anti-personnel mines, depleted uranium weapons and white phosphorous when used for military purposes. - Thermal Coal (Expanders) the sub-fund will not participation in initial public offerings ("IPOs") or primary fixed income financing by companies HSBC considers to be engaged in the expansion of thermal coal production. - Thermal Coal (Revenue threshold) the sub-fund will not invest in companies HSBC considers to have more than 10% revenue generated from thermal coal power generation or extraction and which, in the opinion of HSBC, do not have a credible transition plan. - Arctic Oil & Gas the sub-fund will not invest in companies HSBC considers to have more than 10% of their revenues generated from oil & gas extraction in the Arctic region and which, in the opinion of HSBC, do not have a credible transition plan. - Oil Sands the sub-fund will not invest in companies HSBC considers to have more than 10% of their revenues generated from oil sands extraction and which, in the opinion of HSBC, do not have a credible transition plan. - Shale Oil the sub-fund will not invest in companies HSBC considers to have more than 35% of their revenues generated from the extraction of Shale Oil and which, in the opinion of HSBC, do not have a credible transition plan.

+- Tobacco the sub-fund will not invest in companies HSBC considers to be directly involved in the production of tobacco. - UNGC the sub-fund will not invest in companies that HSBC considers to be noncompliant with United Nations Global Compact (UNGC) Principles.
+Where instances of potential violations of UNGC principles are identified, companies may be subject to proprietary ESG due diligence checks to determine their suitability for inclusion in a sub-fund's portfolio. - Consideration will also be made on the products sustainability indicators on a continuous basis.

-- Consideration will also be made on the products sustainability indicators on a continuous basis. - Further details of HSBC's Responsible Investment Policies can be found at: www.assetmanagement.hsbc.com/about-us/responsible-investing - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+Further details of HSBC's Responsible Investment Policies can be found at: www.assetmanagement.hsbc.com/about-us/responsible-investing

+What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?